 Migrating from Formspree to Formspring: a 5-minute guide

-Most teams who switch from Formspree to Formspring do it for one of three reasons: GDPR / EU data residency, signed webhooks (Stripe-pattern HMAC), or AI-assisted submission moderation.
+Most teams who switch from Formspree to Formspring do it for one of three reasons: GDPR / EU data residency (governed by Regulation (EU) 2016/679), signed webhooks (industry-standard HMAC with the t=,v1= format), or AI-assisted submission moderation.
 The migration itself is one of the simplest backend swaps you'll do this year - usually under 5 minutes for the form, plus a one-line update to webhook receivers.

 What changes